KDPRoss/MotmotLite/README.md

 The code is, indeed, generated.
 The source is written in NG, my indentation-sensitive dialect of OCaml, and then compiled to OCaml, then formatted with `ocamlformat`.
-Because the NG compiler is not released -- and to avoid needless dependencies -- I've chosen to release the generated OCaml output, which can be used with ordinary / publicly-available OCaml and GNU-based tooling.
+Because the NG compiler is not released—and to avoid needless dependencies—I've chosen to release the generated OCaml output, which can be used with ordinary / publicly-available OCaml and GNU-based tooling.